aws/s2n-tls/docs/usage-guide/topics/ch04-connection.md

 # TLS Connections

+Users interact with s2n-tls primarily through the `s2n_connection` and `s2n_config` structures.
+Users should build a `s2n_config` object and `s2n_connection` objects, associate the config with those connections, and then calling `s2n_negotiate()` on those connections until the TLS handshakes are completed.
+Users should then call `s2n_send`/`s2n_recv` on those connections to send and receive application data.

 Users will need to create a `s2n_connection` struct to store all of the state necessary for a TLS connection.
 One `s2n_connection` must be created for each TCP stream.
 Call `s2n_connection_new()` to create a new server or client connection.
 Call `s2n_connection_free()` to free the memory allocated for this struct when no longer needed.

 ## Connection Memory